GrapheneCt/BG-App-PSV/README.md

 # How to Build

-Use vitasdk to build application.
-After building, boot params for both executables must be set manually.
-Refer to the precompiled version for the values.
+DolceSDK is required for building because boot params must be set.